-Welcome to Daemen College!
-We hope this site can serve not only as a clearinghouse of orientation information, but also as a way for us to interact with you and keep you informed as our exciting program gets closer.
+Welcome to Daemen University!
+We hope this site can serve not only as a clearinghouse of Orientation information, but also as a way for us to interact with you and keep you informed as our exciting program gets closer.
 On this website you can register for summer orientation, meet the student orientation leaders, and e-mail us directly.

-Daemen College offers orientation programs for first year students, transfers and families.
+Daemen University offers Orientation programs for first year students, transfers, and families.
 The goal of orientation is to develop and coordinate programs that promote academic success, promote personal and social development, and to provide students and families with information about services, support systems and issues facing college students.

 Kimberly M. Pagano

 (2024 dates will be updated in January 2024)

 Contact your Admissions Counselor for details at email@example.com or 716-839-8225.

 |Spring Semester Classes Begin

 |June 15 or August 17